RizThe1andOnly/ConwayGameOfLife/README.md

 "Next" button or a non-stop simulation through "Start" button (simulation can be stopped using the "Stop" button).

 The code is run through the ConwayGameOfLife.java.
 By running this file the entire program is started.

+Can also be run by using the jar executable included in this repository "ConwayGameOfLife.jar"